circle

 12.30 - 1.30pm

-A gentle way to enhance one’s lymphatic system, improve health, work on the old grey matter while enjoying music and fun with like minded pals.
+A gentle way to enhance one’s lymphatic system, improve health and work on the old grey matter while enjoying music and fun with like minded pals.

 Unaccustomed as I am